Hedge funds grow nervous after credit rally

 Louis Gargour, CIO of hedge fund firm LNG Capital, said credit markets were “frothy, (but) not fundamentally flawed”, adding some European corporate bonds are still “super-cheap”.

-However, he has been moving from high-yield bonds to bonds he think will be less influenced by investor mood, favouring the bonds of Spanish regions such as Madrid and Catalonia.
+However, he has been moving from high-yield bonds to bonds he think will be less influenced by investor mood, favoring the bonds of Spanish regions such as Madrid and Catalonia.

 “Risk appetite will move high-yield,” said Gargour.
 “Stressed companies and idiosyncratic stories are not influenced by the greater market but by the individual situations.
 More nimble investors should (stay) away from something that can be affected by general risk appetite.”